top of page

 Performative Installation

-Like her research and disciplinary methods, the outcome and exhibition of her work spans a variety of forms.
-While her paintings are standalone pieces with depth and aesthetic weight, her installations and performances engage with an even greater range of ideas.
+Like their research and disciplinary methods, the outcome and exhibition of their work spans a variety of forms.
+While their paintings are standalone pieces with depth and aesthetic weight, their installations and performances engage with an even greater range of ideas.

-Chung states that, “I stumbled into my path,” in part through her experiences playing violin and the “rush of performance” that it awakened in her [19].
-The spaces she creates are birthed and christened through performance as she “immerses” herself “into days of on-site improvisation”[20].
-Adaptively responding to the space, she creates “performative architecture” that often reacts to or synthetically features music [21].
+Chung states that, “I stumbled into my path,” in part through their experiences playing violin and the “rush of performance” that it awakened in them [19].
+The spaces they create are birthed and christened through performance as they “immerse” themself “into days of on-site improvisation”[20].
+Adaptively responding to the space, they create “performative architecture” that often reacts to or synthetically features music [21].

-The entire process is “quite ephemeral” and, consequently, is quite difficult to document; however, Chung finds that she can manage to capture the experience if she focuses on crafting “a narrative with the documentation"[22].
+The entire process is “quite ephemeral” and, consequently, is quite difficult to document; however, Chung finds that they can manage to capture the experience if they focus on crafting “a narrative with the documentation"[22].

 Sougwen Chung, Corpus VIII.
 Source.